maxant/kafka-data-consistency/README.md

 - need lock when using transactional kafka, but not otherwise since producer is thread safe

+- objective: use a light weight UI technology that does not require us to have a build system
+  - assume http/2 so that multiple fetches don't worry us
+  - need lazy loading => see example in boot.js

 - vuex says "Vuex uses a single state tree - that is, this single object contains all your application level state and serves as the "single source of truth".
 This also means usually you will have only one store for each application." (https://vuex.vuejs.org/guide/state.html)
 - it also says "So why don't we extract the shared state out of the components, and manage it in a global singleton?
 With this, our component tree becomes a big "view", and any component can access the state or trigger actions, no matter where they are in the tree!" (https://vuex.vuejs.org/)
 - thats a conflict :-)